Do Open Houses Really Help Sell Your Home? 7 Reasons They Don’t

 Modern Marketing Outperforms Open Houses

 With today’s technology, buyers don’t need open houses to find homes.
-Most start online, which is why professional marketing is more effective than ever.
+In fact, the vast majority of buyers begin their home search online before ever scheduling an in-person showing.
+That’s why professional marketing is more effective than ever.

 A strong marketing plan should include: